johna-lee/striker-project/README.md

     While Goals per 90 is a powerful metric, it cannot be relied on exclusively.
 As shown below, outliers can skew the data when minutes played are not also taken into consideration.

-    - Goals per 90 by Minutes -
+    - Goals per 90 by Minutes - By plotting Goals per 90 by total Minutes, an interesting visual appears.
+For the overwhelming majority of players, the more total Minutes played, the lower their Goals per 90 trends.
+There are however a small number of players who do not follow this trend circled below, and these are the players I want to focus on.
+These players are maintaining a consistently high Goals per 90 despite an increasing number of total minutes.
+New filters of >=1000 Minutes and >=0.5 Goals per 90 were added to the dataset.

 Efficiency Analysis

-    - Goals to Expected Goals ratio - Expected Goals (xG) is a metric that measures the quality of a goal-scoring opportunity by calculating the likelihood that it will be scored by using information on similar shots in the past.
+    Goals to Expected Goals Ratio – Expected Goals (xG) is a metric that measures the quality of a goal-scoring opportunity by calculating the likelihood that it will be scored, based on data from similar shots in the past.
 In other words, a shot with an xG of 0.5 is expected to be scored half the time.
-Comparing the number of goals scored to the xG gives a measure of efficiency, with a ratio greater than 1 indicating a player is overpeforming, while a ratio less than 1 indicates a player is underpeforming.
+Comparing the number of goals scored to xG provides a measure of efficiency, with a ratio greater than 1 indicating that a player is overperforming, while a ratio less than 1 indicates underperforming.

-    To add a Goals to Expected Goals ratio column, a new measure was created with the following calculation: goals_to_xg_ratio = SUM(match_data[goal]) / SUM(match_data[expected_goal])
+To add a Goals to Expected Goals Ratio column, a new measure was created with the following calculation: goals_to_xg_ratio = SUM(match_data[goal]) / SUM(match_data[expected_goal])

-    *Note that the Goals to Expected Goals ratio is not adjusted to "per 90", since creating a "Goals per 90 to Expected Goals per 90" ratio yields the same result.
+Note: The Goals to Expected Goals Ratio is not adjusted to “per 90,” since calculating a "Goals per 90 to Expected Goals per 90" ratio yields the same result.

-    - Shot Conversion Rate - Shot Conversion Rate is the percentage of shots that result in goals.
-This measures an attacker's clinical finishing ability and is another measure of efficiency in front of goal.
+Shot Conversion Rate – Shot Conversion Rate is the percentage of shots that result in goals.
+This measures an attacker’s clinical finishing ability and is another indicator of efficiency in front of goal.

-    To add a Shot Conversion Ratio column, a new measure was created with the following calculation: shot_conversion_rate = (SUM(match_data[goal]) / SUM(match_data[shot])) * 100
+To add a Shot Conversion Rate column, a new measure was created with the following calculation: shot_conversion_rate = (SUM(match_data[goal]) / SUM(match_data[shot])) * 100

 Value Analysis

 Conclusion